tiffanychenn/safariZone/README.md

 - Should be done by June 6
 - Avatar pictures found on June 2
 - Terrain pictures (out of battle) found on June 3
 5: Working on implementing game in Processing with different pictures.
-Person should be able to move with the keyboard (a,s,d,w).
-During battle, person can decide bait, mud, or ball by pressing keys on keyboard (b for ball, t for bait, m for mud)
+Person should be able to move with the arrow keys.
+During battle, person can decide bait, mud, or ball by pressing the arrow keys and enter on the keyboard.
 - Should be done by June 9
 - Finished moving avatar on June 4
+- Finished basic battle functions on June 5
 6: Implementing a Pokedex that updates as more Pokemon are caught
 - Will do this if we have time
 7: Changing a person’s avatar, possibly with a settings tool.